Ulyssedev/Vinted-Bot-Docs/docs/features-starter/analytics.md

 You will need to enter the url of the profile you want to see the analytics for.
 Once done, the bot will respond with a message containing the analytics.

+## Query analytics

+You can select the `📈 Query analytics` option in the [select menu](/docs/features-starter/basic-analytics#usage) to get access to the analytics.
+A prompt will then ask you to input a query, you can input any keyword wanted or any Vinted catalog url.
+Once done, the bot will send you a message with the analytics for the query you entered.